UPDATED AS OF 9/30/2020

 We’re taking appropriate measures with our current listings to keep everyone safe, including virtual showings, and limiting the number of people visiting a property, but it’s not a fool-proof method.

-At the beginning of the stay at home order, property showings were down by over 50%, but that number now stands at 25% HIGHER than 2019.
-It’s an indicator that people are feeling comfortable with showings, and we’ve certainly been seeing an increase in showing requests and offers.
+At the beginning of the stay at home order, property showings were down by over 50%, peaked at 28% higher in July, and ended September at 6.8% HIGHER than 2019.
+It’s an indicator that people are feeling comfortable with showings, and we’ve certainly been seeing an increase in showing requests and multiple offers.

 What it’s not an indicator of is how safe those showings might be.
 Only you and your agent can decide on the best course of action to reach your real estate goals while maintaining some semblance of social distancing and personal safety as move through the phases of reopening the city.